clearlinux/clear-linux-documentation/source/clear-linux/tutorials/dlrs/dlrs.rst

    You can replace the model with one of your choice supported by the TensorFlow benchmarks.

+   If you are using an FP32 based model, it can be converted to an int8 model using `Intel® quantization tools`_

 PyTorch single and multi-node benchmarks
 ****************************************